deckhouse/deckhouse-test-1/modules/030-cloud-provider-gcp/docs/FAQ.md

 ## Adding CloudStatic nodes to a cluster

-Add Network Tag that is equal to the cluster `prefix` to instances that you'd manually join to the cluster.
+Add Neork Tag that is equal to the cluster `prefix` to instances that you'd manually join to the cluster.

 You can find out `prefix` using the command: